Stavisky affair: Further consequences

 The scandal involved a remarkable range of people from politics, wealthy society and the literary-intellectual elite of Paris.
 Mistinguett was asked why she had been photographed with Stavisky at a nightclub.
 Georges Simenon reported on the affair and Stavisky's ex-bodyguard threatened him with physical violence.
 Colette, referring to the alleged inability of any of Stavisky's important friends to remember him, described the dead con artist as "a man with no face".

 A trial of twenty people associated with Stavisky began in 1935.
 Printed charges were 1200 pages long.
 All of the accused, including Stavisky's widow, two deputies and one general, were acquitted the next year.
 The amount defrauded was estimated to be the equivalent of $18 million at the prevailing exchange rates, plus an additional $54 million that came within months of being attained.
 The location of Stavisky's wealth is still unknown.

 The Stavisky affair left France weakened internally.
 The country remained divided politically for the rest of the decade, but the political weaknesses it exposed and exacerbated were not confined to France.
 The affair was emblematic of a more general decrease of popularity of democratic values and institutions in Europe during the Great Depression.

 In popular culture

+In 1937, Warner Brothers, released a film based on the Stavisky Affair titled Stolen Holiday.
+Directed by Michael Curtiz, it featured Claude Rains as Stavisky's fictional counterpart Stefan Orloff, and Kay Francis as his wife.
+The film asserted unequivocally that Orloff was shot by police and his death was made to look like a suicide.